geogardenclub/geogardenclub.github.io/docs/user-guide/plantings.md

 Although the Planting form has a lot of fields, there are only a four fields you need to fill out when planning your garden.

 **Crop:** A pull-down list of all currently defined Crops.
-If you are planting a Crop that does not appear in the dropdown menu, you can click the "+" button to the right of the Crop menu to define a new Crop.
+If you are planting a Crop that does not appear in the dropdown menu, you can tap the "+" button to the right of the Crop menu to define a new Crop.

 **Bed:** Choose the Bed into which you will plant this Planting.
 If you haven't defined the Bed yet, then press the back button to navigate back to the Garden Details page.
 Then press the "+" button and select "+ Bed" to define the bed you need.